 (b) if the person is in control of particular work — the work is carried out in a manner that is safe and without risk to health.

-Penalty: $110 000.
+Penalty: a fine of $110 000.

 (2) Without limiting the generality of subclause (1), a person who is in control of any part of a facility, or of any particular work carried out at a facility, must —